manuel-serrano/bigloo/doc/port.md

 Open respectively a zlib file for input and a port on a zlib stream.
 Note that closing a zlib port opened from a port @var{pi} does not close the @var{pi} port.

-@deffn {bigloo procedure} open-input-c-string
-Returns an @code{input-port} able to deliver characters from C @var{string}.
-The buffer used by the input port is the exact same string as the argument.
-That is, no buffer is allocated.

 @deffn {bigloo procedure} open-input-ftp-file
 Returns an @code{input-port} able to deliver characters from a